sapapesh/buzzline-05-sahoward/README.md

 # buzzline-05-sahoward

+For my specific example, consumer_sahoward.py, I am running a consumer to read one message at a time to get the average sentiment for each author.

 Nearly every streaming analytics system stores processed data somewhere for further analysis, historical reference, or integration with BI tools.

 In this example project, we incorporate relational data stores.